 What are fleas?

 Flea infestation is a common problem in pet ferrets.
-Fleas are a small insect parasite that may take up residence on your ferret, especially if exposed to fleas outdoors or in a house with dogs, cats, or other animals who have fleas.
+Fleas are small, parasitic insects that may take up residence on your ferret, especially if it is exposed to fleas outdoors or lives in a house with dogs, cats, or other animals who have fleas.
 A ferret acquires fleas from other infested animals or environments (e.g., visiting another home with a flea infestation).

 What are the signs that my ferret has fleas?

 Fleas can affect a ferret of any age and sex.
-Your ferret may or may not be itchy depending on the sensitivity of the individual animal to flea bites.
+Your ferret may or may not be itchy (pruritic), depending on the animal’s sensitivity to flea bites.
 You may see the ferret biting, licking, chewing, or scratching itself.
-Early in the infestation, there may be no signs that your ferret even has fleas.
+Early in the infestation, there may be no signs that your ferret has fleas.
 There may be a history of fleas on other animals living in or visiting the home, as in the case of a previous tenant in an apartment.

-Fleas leave their feces on the ferret’s skin, in the fur.
-The feces is often called 'flea dirt'.
-Flea dirt is small, comma-shaped black debris, the size of pepper grains.
-Actively moving fleas or flea dirt may be seen on a fine flea comb used for grooming.
+Fleas leave their feces on the pet’s skin, hidden in the hair coat.
+The fecal material from the flea is often called “flea dirt”.
+Flea dirt is small, comma-shaped, black debris, the size of pepper grains.
+Actively moving fleas or flea dirt may be seen on a fine flea comb used for grooming your pet.

 Small red bite marks or sores may be found on the skin and these may occasionally develop into a secondary bacterial skin infection.
-Each flea takes a small blood meal, and young ferrets with heavy infestations may even become anemic as the fleas feed over time.
+Each flea takes a small blood meal, and young ferrets with heavy infestations may even become anemic (low red blood cell count) as the fleas feed over time.
+Ferrets typically have reddened skin with hair loss on the shoulders when they develop sensitivity to flea bites, as opposed to dogs, which show hair loss on the top of the pelvis.

 What is the treatment for ferrets with fleas?